Burma (wargame)

 Burma is a board wargame published by Game Designer's Workshop (GDW) in 1976 that simulates the battle between Japan and an alliance of nations for control of Burma during World War II.

 Background

 In December 1941, Japan invaded British-controlled Burma, opposed by a hastily arranged alliance of British, Indian and Chinese forces.
 By the end of 1942, Japan had taken control of Burma and threatened to invade India.

 Description

 Burma is a two-player wargame where one player controls the Japanese invaders who are trying to open a path to an invasion of India, and the other controls the Allied defenders trying to retake control of central Burma.

+Components

-The game includes a hex grid map of Burma in 1942, 240 die-cut counters and an 8-page rulebook.
+The game includes a hex grid map of Burma in 1942 from Ledo, Assam to Rangoon.
+There are 240 die-cut counters representing Japanese units as well as Allied infantry, artillery, tanks, engineers, chindits, transport aircraft, and four American counters.
+The rule is only eight pages long.

 Gameplay

 The game uses an alternating turn sequence.
 First the Japanese player has the following phases: